Oakum

-Oakum is a preparation of tarred fibre used to seal gaps.
-Its main traditional applications were in shipbuilding, for caulking or packing the joints of timbers in wooden vessels and the deck planking of iron and steel ships; in plumbing, for sealing joints in cast iron pipe; and in log cabins for chinking.
-In ship caulking, it was forced into the seams using a hammer and a caulking iron, then sealed into place with hot pitch.
+Oakum is a preparation of tarred fibers used to seal gaps.
+Its traditional application was in shipbuilding for caulking or packing the joints of timbers in wooden vessels and the deck planking of iron and steel ships.
+Oakum was also used in plumbing for sealing joints in cast iron pipe, and in log cabins for chinking.
+In shipbuilding it was forced into the seams using a hammer and a caulking iron, then sealed into place with hot pitch.

-It is also referenced frequently as a medical supply for medieval surgeons, often used along with bandages for sealing wounds.
+It is also referenced frequently as a medical supply for medieval surgeons, often used alongside bandages for sealing wounds.